 2Build a Memory List

-This is one of my favourites.
+This is one of my favorites.
 It’s cute but super simple at the time.
-Create a shopping-list of the things you think are more memorable on your trip.
+Create a shopping list of the things you think are more memorable on your trip.
 Keep it on your phone or in a notebook.

 You could be adding anything from the view of the top of the Eiffel Tower to the cat with a black spot on the right eye that lived on your hostel in Bangkok.
 When you read them again after your trip, it’s a rollercoaster of emotions.
 Try not to tear up.

-If you’re travelling with someone else this is even more fun: you can take turns adding items to the list!
+If you’re traveling with someone else this is even more fun: you can take turns adding items to the list!

 Even if you aren’t the type who takes regular photos of everyday moments with your phone, you’ll probably will when you’re abroad.
 Everything is new.

 In this digital era, it’s easy to get overwhelmed with the huge stash of photos and videos we take home after a trip.

 A great workaround is to condense your travel media files into a single video.
 With only a couple of minutes long, it’s effective and much more dynamic!

 Before you say you don’t have the skills to do a video, there are many tools that you can use without you necessarily be an editing wizard.
 Heck, Google Photos even does them automagically.